-A healthy lemon tree will begin to bear fruit in between 3 and 5 years of age, and continue to do so until its death.
+A healthy lemon tree will begin to bear fruit between 3 and 5 years of age, and continue to do so until its death.

 It takes a lemon tree about 3 to 5 years for it to reach a reproductive maturity that results in fruit production.
 Although this may seem like a while, it is worth the wait, and your tree will reward you with bountiful harvests of vibrant and tart fruit for you to enjoy, year after year.

-However, if you have not yet purchased your lemon tree and think you might not have the patience needed to wait for fruit production, consider sourcing one that is more established and already a few years of age.
-Many lemon trees sold in nurseries that are between 2 and 3 feet high are likely nearing or already of fruit bearing age, and may even have fruit on them already.
+However, if you have not yet purchased your lemon tree and think you might not have the patience to wait for fruit production, consider sourcing one that is more established and already a few years of age.
+Many lemon trees sold in nurseries that are between 2 and 3 feet in height are likely nearing or already of fruit bearing age, and may even have fruit on them already.